Gnowak73/Pocky/README.md

 This requires a recent Go install for compiling.
 See https://go.dev/doc/install.

 ### Controls
 Pocky is fully keyboard-driven, but also supports mouse hover, scrolling, and clicks.
+General controls for each menu is shown in hints at the bottom.

-- `↑/k` and `↓/j` move through menus and lists.
+- arrow keys or vim controls move through the menu.
 - `enter` selects or confirms the current item.
 - `esc` or `q` goes back or cancels a screen.
 - Mouse wheel scrolls in tables and viewports.